 2018-2019 Board Members

-Tom has been working for the Government as a contractor and Civil servant since 1977.
-First with NASA the Bermuda Tracking Station on the island of Bermuda, then came back to the states and worked in Washington DC with various Intelligence organizations.
+Tom worked for the Government as a contractor and Civil servant since 1977.
+First with NASA for 13 years at the Bermuda Tracking Station on the island of Bermuda, then came back to the states and worked in Washington DC with various Intelligence organizations.
 Retired as Lead Problem Manager in the IT Department for the Defense Intelligence Agency in 2014.
-After retirement Tom and Gloria moved from Stafford VA.
-To Conway SC.
+After retirement Tom and Gloria moved from Stafford VA to Conway SC.

-Gloria and Tom meet in High School in 1967, married in 1972 and have three sons (Ted, Jon, and Rod) all big fans of PSU.
-Ted was born in Waynesboro Pa, with Jon and Rod being born in Paget Bermuda.
+Gloria and Tom met in High School in 1967, married in 1972 and have three sons (Ted, Jon, and Rod) all big fans of PSU.
+Ted was born in Hagerstown MD, with Jon and Rod being born in Paget Bermuda.
 Tom and family are into all sports and love going to the PSU game whenever possible now.
-Tom is also an avid wood worker.
+Tom is also an avid golfer and wood worker.

-Tom has held many Offices in various organization to include President of Waynesboro’s Semi Pro football team.
-President of the NASA Tracking Station Recreation Club.
-Vice President of Youth Sports in Bermuda.
-Defensive lacrosse coach at North Stafford High School, Stafford, VA for ten years.
+Tom has held many Offices in various organization to include President of Waynesboro Tigers Semi Pro Football Team, President of the NASA Tracking Station Recreation Club, Vice President of Naval Air Station Youth Sports in Bermuda, and Defensive Lacrosse Coach at North Stafford High School in Stafford, VA for ten years.

 Jim Prisco (born and raised in Scranton, PA) attended Penn State from 1967 to 1969; dropped out and was drafted into the Army where he served from 1969 to 1971 including a tour of duty in Vietnam in 1970.
 Jim returned home after his two year active military service was completed; married Patricia O’Connor in 1972; completed his education at Penn State – Harrisburg Campus in 1977 with a BSCE Structural Engineering and MSCE in Construction Management; enjoyed a career in engineering and construction for over 35 years, traveling to all 50 states and 5 of the 7 continents.